UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

    - The colors of the titles could be better adjusted to contrast with the background and be more visible.
    - The long text may not be readable for most users, leading to a loss of interest.
    - The lack of a clear message about what the website offers or sells may cause users to misunderstand its value.
+2. Second person:
+   - This type of websites repel me.
+Usually when I come across such sites, I know I will probably have to search for some options.
+Looks okay, but poorly designed navigation gives me negative associations.

 ### PORTFOLIO DESIGN KIT
 Author: [Tolulope Adeyemo](https://www.figma.com/@adeyemotolulope)